aurajs/website/source/guides/2013-07-06-aura-development-docs.html.markdown

 author: sbellity
 ---

-# A new, higher level of abstraction for the web ?

-## (re)Introducing AuraJS: an extensible, widget-friendly architecture for building reusable components and apps.
+## (re)Introducing AuraJS: A framework-agnostic, extensible architecture for decoupled and reusable components.

 The key word here is reusable.
 But making reusable stuff is hard, actually it's kind of the Graal of software development.